TanishqSadanala/python/pygame/Snake/readme.md

-snake game without colliderect in pygame refrences from @leojweda
+snake game without colliderect in pygame

+refrences from @leojweda

-OOP concepts used
+used OOP.

 tried to maximise readability